Helping your baby flourish

 - ‘Sticky eyes’ that are slow to clear up

-Baby Check aims to make treatment available to ALL surgeries in Bath and North East Somerset free of charge.
+Baby Check aims to make treatment available to families in the Bath and North East Somerset free of charge.
 We anticipate treating a cohort of over 200 babies in a 12 month period.
-The clinic opened in January 2015 and is already fully booked for a half day each week, treating 20 – 25 babies per session.
+The clinic opened in January 2015 and since then we have treated over 1,000 babies.

 Post-natal mother and baby sessions